natixnetwork/streetvision-subnet/base_miner/README.md

 The `base_miner/` directory facilitates the training, orchestration, and deployment of modular and highly customizable deepfake detectors.
 We broadly define **detector** as an algorithm that either employs a single model or orchestrates multiple models to perform the binary real-or-AI inference task.
 These **models** can be any algorithm that processes an image to determine its classification.
 This includes not only pretrained machine learning architectures, but also heuristic and statistical modeling frameworks.

-## Our Base Miner Detector: Content-Aware Model Orchestration (CAMO)

-Read about [CAMO (Content Aware Model Orchestration)](https://bitmindlabs.notion.site/CAMO-Content-Aware-Model-Orchestration-CAMO-Framework-for-Deepfake-Detection-43ef46a0f9de403abec7a577a45cd075), our generalized framework for creating “hard mixture of expert” detectors.

 - **Latest Iteration**: The most performant iteration of `class CAMODetector(DeepfakeDetector)` used in our base miner `neurons/miner.py` incorporates a `GatingMechanism(Gate)` that routes to a fine-tuned face expert model and generalist model with the `UCF` architecture.

 ## Directory Structure